SLM Solutions Group AG

-SLM Solutions Group AG, headquartered in Lübeck, Germany, is a manufacturer of 3D metal printers listed on the stock market and co-owner of the word mark SLM.
+Nikon SLM Solutions Group AG, headquartered in Lübeck, Germany, is a manufacturer of 3D metal printers listed on the stock market and co-owner of the word mark SLM.
 The shares of SLM Solutions Group AG have been listed in Prime Standard of the Frankfurt Stock Exchange since May 9, 2014.

 Products and applications

-A variety of Selective Laser Melting machines with laser outputs from 100 to 2800 Watt are sold, the latter distributed on four lasers.
+A variety of Selective Laser Melting machines with laser outputs from 100 to 12000 Watt are sold, the latter distributed on four lasers.
 According to manufacturer specifications, the top model is the currently (April 2014) highest-performing metal 3D printer on the market and cost approximately 1.5 million euros.
 The devices are able to machine materials such as aluminium, steel, titanium and Inconel.
-The maximum size of the manufactured components is 125 × 125 × 75 mm to 500 × 280 × 325 mm depending on the model.
+The maximum size of the manufactured components is 125 × 125 × 75 mm to 600 × 600 × 600 mm depending on the model.

 A main advantage of 3D printing is that parts with complex geometries can be manufactured in only "one operation".
-This makes this method is particularly interesting for Rapid Prototyping and small series, but also for the production of series production in the aerospace engineering where weight-saving plays a big roll.
+This makes this method is particularly interesting for Rapid Prototyping and small series, but also for the production of series production in the aerospace engineering where weight-saving plays a big role.
 For example, you can achieve this by cavities or pores in the workpiece.

 Further areas of application for SLM Solutions printers are energy technology (e.g., turbine parts), automotive engineering and medical technology (e.g., for implants).

 In addition to the laser melting equipment, SLM Solutions Group AG also sells conventional casting systems for rapid prototyping.
 This business area accounts for a smaller, decreasing sales share.